freenas/freenas-docs/userguide/storage.rst

 ACLs are modified by adding or removing Access Control Entries (ACEs) in :menuselection:`Storage --> Pools`.
 Find the desired dataset, click |ui-options|, and select :guilabel:`Edit ACL`.
 The :guilabel:`ACL Manager` opens.

-.. warning:: Editing top-level datasets can prevent users from accessing data in child datasets.
+The ACL manager is required to modify permissions on a dataset that has an ACL.

 .. _edit_acl_fig: